samstav/simpl/docs/hub.md

 2. Setup `https` as preferred protocol: `git config --global hub.protocol https`
 3. Set `GITHUB_HOST` in your ENV (`~/.bash_profile`): `export GITHUB_HOST="github.rackspace.com"`

+`GITHUB_HOST` is only used by `hub` and will not cause issues elsewhere.
+Although, it will change your usage for public github if you use hub with public github.

 # Usage
 `hub` assumes `origin` to be the actual upstream so this may change your workflow slightly.
 When cloning, `origin` must be the upstream for the following commands to work. `YOUR_REMOTE` will be your username from github.